Elias Díaz Preview, Player Props: Rockies vs. White Sox

-On Saturday, Elias Diaz (.212 on-base percentage in past 10 games, 105 points below season-long percentage) and the Colorado Rockies face the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
-First pitch is at 8:10 PM ET.
+Elias Diaz -- .176 average over his past 10 games -- will be in action for the Colorado Rockies against the Chicago White Sox, with Dylan Cease on the hill, on August 20 at 3:10 PM ET.

-In his last appearance, he racked up three hits (going 3-for-5 with a home run and two RBI) against the White Sox.
+In his previous appearance, he went 1-for-5 with two RBI against the White Sox.

 Elias Díaz Game Info & Props vs. the White Sox